NomanGul/minimal-setup-guide-mern-heroku/README.md

 # minimal-setup-guide-mern-heroku

-Hello Beautiful Developers :smiley: This is our minimal setup for mern stack app with Heroku hosting
+Hello Beautiful Developers :smiley: This is our minimal setup guide for mern stack app with Heroku hosting

 ## Initialize Your Project with npm
 ```